Jokic, Nuggets hold on for 100-98 overtime win over Wolves

+MINNEAPOLIS (AP)One game after a team-record comeback, the Denver Nuggets allowed the Minnesota Timberwolves to nearly do the same.
+Nikola Jokic saved Denver each time.

-MINNEAPOLIS (AP)Nikola Jokic his a fadeaway jumper with 2.4 seconds left to give the Denver Nuggets a 100-98 overtime victory over the Minnesota Timberwolves on Sunday.
+Jokic hit a fadeaway jumper with 2.4 seconds left to give the Nuggets a 100-98 overtime victory over the Minnesota Timberwolves on Sunday.

+”At this point, you just sit back and watch it,” Denver forward Paul Millsap said. ”I believe in the shots he’s making, and in those situations we’ve just got to give it to him.”

+Jokic was in a similar spot, hitting a winning jumper with 2.2 seconds left Friday night in a comeback victory at home against Philadelphia.
+He had 20 points, six rebounds and seven assists Sunday to help Denver win its fourth straight game.

+”They had really good momentum and we didn’t shoot well,” Jokic said of the late-game collapse. ”They were really aggressive.
+But they sent it to overtime, which was good for us.
+It gave us options to win the game.”

 Karl-Anthony Towns had 25 points and 16 rebounds for Minnesota.
-Towns sent it to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.
+Towns pushed the game to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.

 Andrew Wiggins added 25 points in Minnesota’s third loss in four games.